Staying at Zero

 “Zero” represents a great accomplishment — not just for San Diego Humane Society, but for San Diego County.
 Zero is the number of healthy or treatable animals who are in danger of being euthanized in local animal shelters.
 In 2015, we partnered with seven other shelters in the San Diego Animal Welfare Coalition to achieve this goal, making San Diego the largest city in the country to reach this milestone of Getting to Zero.
 Since reaching this goal, we are committed to Staying at Zero!

-As an open-admission shelter and one of the largest animal welfare agencies in the country, San Diego Humane Society takes in nearly 50,000 animals annually.
+As an open-admission shelter and one of the largest animal welfare agencies in the country, San Diego Humane Society takes in more than 40,000 animals annually.
 We won’t turn away any animal in need — including those with serious medical and behavioral needs who would have nowhere else to turn.
 Saving their lives requires innovation, which is why we’ve developed many of our signature programs, including:

 Located at our San Diego Campus, this animal hospital provides medical care far beyond that found in traditional shelters.
 Our veterinary team — led by one of the few veterinarians certified in shelter medicine by the American Board of Veterinary Practitioners — performs everything from trauma medicine to specialized surgeries.
 We repair fractured bones, perform advanced dental work and lead the country in developing new treatments for deadly diseases like parvo and distemper.

 This state-of-the-art facility provides a safe space and individualized training plans for some of the most challenging dogs and cats to enter San Diego County shelters.
 It’s one of just a few centers of its kind in the country, and it enables us to save hundreds of animals each year.

 Kitten and Foster Programs